Afshana123/Virtualistion/README.md

 In type 2, you have the hypervisor working on the host os and the guest os.

-What's in common between the two types is that the operating systems don't share anything between eachother.
+What's in common between the two types is that the operating systems don't share anything between eachother?

 Which is better?